ploratran/Spring-VehiclesAPI/P02-VehiclesAPI/vehicles-api/README.md

 ```

 ## Testing:
-Testing gives you confidence that your application is working when you make changes.
+Testing gives you a confidence that your application is working when you make changes.
 First, unit test your small piece, then integrate your piece with the other system components to conduct integration testing.
 By adding Spring Boot Starter Test into ```pom.xml```, we will import both Spring Boot Test modules as well as JUnit, AssertJ, Hamcrest, etc.
 ```
 <dependency>